tarikfp/react-native-ui-kit/README.md

 <br/>
-<div align="center">This library consists of a small set of components that are commonly used when building any kind of react native mobile app.
+<div align="center">This library consists of a small set of components that are highly flexible, extensively tested and commonly used when building any kind of react native app.
 Written in typescript.
 </div>

 <br/>